MontiCore/monticore/docs/MontiCoreSymposium.md

 Participation is based on acceptance of an abstract or a full paper and requires registration until **13th of September**.

-Registration costs will be XXX Euros and includes accomodation, conference fees and meals during the symposium as well as coordinated a bus transfer from Dusseldorf airport or Aachen and the venue.
+Registration costs will be XXX Euros and include accommodation, conference fees, and meals during the symposium as well as coordinated a bus transfer from Dusseldorf airport or Aachen and the venue.

 ### Submission